 28th February 2017

 The political crises alluded to in point one have also created economic uncertainty in many countries, including Britain.
 Economic anxiety and perceived financial desperation can lead to criminality.
 People who already feel financially unprotected are more likely to resort to crime in times of heightened economic uncertainty.
-If you keep anything of value on your site or in your premises when it is unattended, you may need additional security measures for 2017.
+If you keep anything of value on your site or in your premises when unattended, you may need additional security measures for 2017.
 You may wish to augment your perimeter fencing with fence toppings and CCTV, for example.

-By looking at the current global political and economic situation, we can say that 2017’s threat landscape will include both politically-motivated violence (from all parts of the political spectrum) and traditional criminality from some individuals suffering from financial desperation and uncertainty.
+By looking at the current global political and economic situation, we can say that 2017’s threat landscape will include both politically motivated violence (from all parts of the political spectrum) and traditional criminality from some individuals suffering from financial desperation and uncertainty.
 However, there’s no need to panic.
 Fortifying your site’s security with our products will help you cope impeccably with the threats of the coming year.